temporalio/documentation/docs-src/go/chapter-project-setup/project-setup-introduction.md

   - project setup
 ---

-This section covers how to use a terminal, a code editor, and a development Cluster to create a Namespace, write a single Activity Workflow, run a Worker that talks to your development Cluster, run a Workflow using the CLI, add a testing framework, and view Workflows in the Web UI.
+The first step to creating a new Temporal Application is to set up your development environment.
+This chapter walks through the steps to do that using the Go SDK.

 :::competency Construct a new Temporal Application project

-This section of the Temporal Go SDK developer's guide covers the minimum set of concepts and implementation details needed to build and run a Temporal Application using Go.
+This chapter of the Temporal Go SDK developer's guide covers the minimum set of concepts and implementation details needed to build and run a Temporal Application using Go.

 By the end of this section you will know how to construct a new Temporal Application project.

+Learning objectives:

+- Describe the tools available and recommended to develop Workflows.
+- Describe the code that actually forms a Temporal application.
+- Implement an appropriate testing framework.

+Much of the information in this chapter is also covered in the [Temporal 101 course](https://learn.temporal.io/courses/temporal_101/)

 :::

-:::info Choose your development environment
+This chapter introduces the [Background Check use case](https://learn.temporal.io/examples/go/background-checks/#what-is-the-real-life-use-case) and a sample application as a means to contextualize the information.
+Future developer guide chapters build on this use case and sample application.

 There are three ways to follow this guide: